NawfelBC/Twitter-Bot/README.md

 ## Deploy the bot

 The bot needs to run continuously, but not on our own machine.
-Therefore, we use a platform called [Heroku](https://www.heroku.com) that allows us to deploy any app and run it.
+Therefore, we use a platform called [Heroku](https://www.heroku.com) that allows us to deploy any app and run it on a remote server.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/79513906/132551693-62e8a8a1-e9b6-4e5e-8681-03e8f7771f19.PNG" width="350" height="550">